Mansiper/vk_jk/README.md

 + n - open post in background
 + p - block repost source (you will not sea news out of there again)
 + c - show comments
-+ f - show block with possible friends
++ f - move to block with possible friends
   * right - slide friends list right
   * left - slide friends list left
   * a - open full list